 I write numerous articles and short stories for national magazines and newspapers and often appear on radio and TV talking about my work and related matters.
 You know, basically a talking head.
 This works well for me as I'm very chatty and fairly opinionated.
 I think it's true to say once I get going, it’s quite hard to shut me up.

 I passionately believe that reading is a basic right.
 I'm a proud Ambassador of The Reading Agency's Six Book Challenge, a scheme that encourages emerging adult readers who are becoming passionate about books.
 In 2008 I wrote a Quick Read, Happy Families as part of the celebrations of World Book Day, which went on to win Quick Read Learners’ Favourite Award, as voted for by the public.

-In 2010 I was one of the judges for the Costa Book Awards a great privilege and an amazing experience.
+I am a judge for the Costa Book Awards and The British Book Awards which is a great privilege and an amazing experience.
 During my career I've lived in Italy, Botswana and London.
 Now I live happily in Guildford, Surrey with my husband, teenage son and cat.
 I guess, that's it, so far...